 Darien Little League will provide each Junior, Major, Minor and AAA League player with a team jersey.
 Players must purchase black pants.
-Team socks are provided for juniors, majors and minors; AAA and younger should purchase their socks at Darien Sport Shop.
-AA players receive jerseys as well and softball pants are not required.
+Team socks are provided for juniors, majors, minors and AAA.
+AA and younger should purchase their socks at Darien Sport Shop.
+AA, A and T-ball players receive jerseys as well and softball pants are not required.
 A long sleeve T-shirt or sweatshirt in team colors is recommended as practices and games can be chilly in early spring.
 A sliding pad is also recommended at the upper age groups.

 *** Note that DLL Softball policy states that, for player safety, NO jewelry (including earrings, bracelets, necklaces, or "taped over" earrings, etc.) may be worn during games and practices. ***

-Visors are provided for T-ball through AAA age groups.
+Visors are provided for T-ball through AA age groups.
 Others can purchase at https://subshots.com/dsb

 Rubber cleats are recommended and can be purchased in most sporting goods stores.
 Be sure of a good fit to avoid injury.
 Note: Metal cleats are not permitted.